guidokessels/javascript-styleguide/STYLEGUIDE.md

 - All lines after the first should be indented one level so that the variable names line up.
 - Variables should be initialized when declared if applicable, and the equals operator should be at a consistent indentation level.
 - Initialized variables should come first, followed by uninitialized variables.
+- Always declare variables.
+Implied globals should __not__ be used.

     ```javascript
     // Good